rapaktech/rest-api/README.md

-To DELETE a single user, send a raw JSON DELETE request to locahost:3000/users containing your user name in a JSON object like this:
+To DELETE a single user, send a raw JSON DELETE request to locahost:3000/users or https://stormy-fjord-86866.herokuapp.com/users containing your user name in a JSON object like this:

 {
     "name": "Name"